Asynchronous Database Operation

 - Try to execute your business logics as database queries, as one big query.

-- Or sometimes, not often, load eagerly data with single query and process it in the logics server.
+- Or sometimes, not often, load eagerly data with a single query and process it in the logics server.

 So if you are still in the worst case, 3, and have to deal with a List